jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 # Introduction to Async Iterators

-Async Iterators make it easier to write code to manage asynchronous streams of data in a familiar way.
-The simplest way to create an async iterator is to use `async function*` e.g.:
+Async Iterators make it easier to write code to ~~manage~~ _JR: "consume"?_ asynchronous streams of data in a familiar way. _JR: I'm curious about what "in a familiar way" is supposed to convey here.
+Could you clarify I'm guessing you mean synchronous style code; possibly worth calling that out in some way?_  The simplest way to create an async iterator is to use `async function*` e.g.:

 ```javascript
 async function* range(start, end) {